We have a busy schedule for each day of our tour so you won’t have time to get bored!

 If any mentions about school make you tremble or bored this tour will change your mind!

 The school has three faculties: Physics and Mathematics, Chemistry and Biology and Aerospace Science.
-Generally the students start attending the school from the 5th form.
-Besides after graduating this school the students can enter best technical universities of Russia without exams.
+Generally the students start attending the school from the 5th grade.
+Besides, after graduating this school the students can enter best technical universities of Russia without exams.

 To conclude the tour you will have a chance to launch a rocket model under the guidance of qualified teacher of rocket modeling.

-In the framework of our guided tour around the launch site we will visit many facilities and launchpads.
-And our guide will tell you lots of interesting details about each object we’ll visit.
+Within the framework of our guided tour around the launch site, we will visit many facilities and launchpads.
+Our guide will tell you lots of interesting details about each object we’ll visit.